drg-greybox/drg-greybox.github.io/docs/about.markdown

 <img style="float: left; padding-right:10px" src="rajdip_pic.jpg">

-Rajdip is a research associate Rajdip in the DRG.
+Rajdip is a research associate in the DRG.

   <br/>
   <br/>